Dye v. State, No. 20S04-1201-CR-5, __ N.E.2d __ (Ind., July 31, 2012).

 Indianapolis, Indiana 46204

-Case Clips are selected decisions of the Indiana appellate courts abstracted for judges by the Indiana Judicial Center.
+Case Clips are selected decisions of the Indiana appellate courts abstracted for judges by the Indiana Office of Court Services.
 The full text of Indiana opinions may be retrieved from the Indiana Judicial System website at courts.IN.gov/opinions.

-The Judicial Center is the staff agency for the Judicial Conference of Indiana and serves Indiana judges and court personnel by providing educational programs, publications, and research assistance.
+The Indiana Office of Court Services is the staff agency for the Judicial Conference of Indiana and serves Indiana judges and court personnel by providing educational programs, publications, and research assistance.